 Following any change made to the final Modification Report after a determination under paragraph 9.3.3(a) or 9.3.10(a) the Modification Panel shall discuss the Modification Report at the next meeting of the Modification Panel and determine by Majority Vote to reconsult in accordance with paragraph 9.5.2(b).

+Where the Modification Panel makes a determination in respect of a Self-Governance Modification Proposal under paragraph 7.2.3(b)(iv) a Party or the Authority may object to such determination and the Self-Governance Modification Proposal shall not be implemented.
+Any such objection shall be received within 15 working days immediately following the day the implementation notice under 9.3.10(c) was issued.

+Where a Self-Governance Modification Proposal is objected to under paragraph 9.3.16 then the Self-Governance Modification Proposal shall return to the Modification Panel and be considered as a Modification Proposal under the provisions of paragraph 7.2.3.

+If any Modification Proposal is returned to the Modification Panel under 9.3.17, the Modification Panel may not determine that such Modification Proposal meets the Fast Track Self-Governance Criteria in accordance with 7.2.3(a)(ii).

 Content of Modification Report

 Each Modification Report shall set out the information, and be in the form, specified in the Code of Practice and: